microsoft/azure_arc/README.md

 ### In planning:

-* Deploy a local Windows VM and connect it to Azure Arc using Vagrant

 * Deploy a GCP VM and connect it to Azure Arc using Terraform

 * Deploy an AWS EC2 instance and connect it to Azure Arc using Terraform